Paris Place Denfert-Rochereau square

 And because of the original name for this Paris square, it seemed very appropriate and fitting that it should be changed from Place d’Enfer to Place Denfert-Rochereau and named after a French colonel who had fought in the Franco-Prussian war.

-The Place Denfert-Rochereau is a large square that has numerous different intersections including the Avenue du Colonel-Henri-Rol-Tanguy, which is where the official entrance to the Catacombes is located next to one of the original pavilions of the old Barriere d’Enfer for collection of taxes, which have been classed as historical monuments in Paris.
+The Paris Place Denfert-Rochereau is a large square that has numerous different intersections including the Avenue du Colonel-Henri-Rol-Tanguy, which is where the official entrance to the Paris Catacombes which is located next to one of the original pavilions of the old Barriere d’Enfer for collection of taxes, that has now been classed as historical monuments in Paris.

-Yet it is in the centre of this square in Paris you will find the statue called the Lion of Belfort that faces onto these historical pavilions that were constructed by Claude Nicolas Ledoux, who also constructed the La Rotonde de la Villette.
+Yet it is in the centre of the Paris Place Denfert-Rochereau square you will find the statue called the Lion of Belfort that faces onto these historical pavilions that were constructed by Claude Nicolas Ledoux, who also constructed the La Rotonde de la Villette.

-But you will also find an unusual railway station located here that was designed in a circular shape, which is called the Gare Denfert-Rochereau, and having been also classified as a historical monument, this is the oldest train station in Paris that was constructed in the 1840s, but now serves the RER trains as well as being one of the stations for the Paris Metro.
+But you will also find an unusual railway station located in Paris Place Denfert-Rochereau square that was designed in a circular shape, which is called the Gare Denfert-Rochereau, and having been also classified as a historical monument, this is the oldest train station in Paris that was constructed in the 1840s, but now serves the RER trains as well as being one of the stations for the Paris Metro.

-It was on a proposal of the artist Fredereric Auguste Bartholdi, who designed the Statue of Liberty in New York and the smaller statues in Paris on the Ile aux Cygnes island and within the Luxembourg Gardens, that the City of Paris agreed to erect a copy of the Lion of Belfort within the Place Denfert-Rochereau.
+It was on a proposal of the artist Fredereric Auguste Bartholdi, who designed the Statue of Liberty in New York and the smaller Paris statues on the Ile aux Cygnes island and within the Luxembourg Gardens, that the City of Paris agreed to erect a copy of the Lion of Belfort within the Place Denfert-Rochereau square.

 Made in bronze and exactly the same, just on a smaller scale to the sandstone Lion of Belfort that Frederic Auguste Bartholdi had sculpted in honour of Denfert-Rochereau, this was in honour of the defendants of France during the siege of 1870 and 1871 where Denfert-Rochereau was stationed during the Franco-Prussian war.

-You will find the Place Denfert-Rochereau along with its other squares, monuments, museums and other tourist attractions in Paris within the 14th Arrondissement, and as we mentioned earlier, there is the train station serving the RER B line located right here, which is ideal for getting to Charles de Gaulle Airport.
+You will find the Place Denfert-Rochereau square along with its other squares, monuments, museums and other Paris tourist attractions within the 14th Arrondissement, and as we mentioned earlier, there is the train station serving the RER B line located right here, which is ideal for getting to Charles de Gaulle Airport.

 Yet there is also a Metro station here called the Denfert-Rochereau stop, which serves Metro line 4 and line 6.